Shaw, St. Louis: History

 Shaw's Flora Boulevard subdivision, popularly known as Flora Place, was platted in 1901 and within a few years was lined with fine houses.
 In the years between 1911 and 1915, several sections were opened in Shaw's Lafayette Avenue Addition between Shaw and McRee, west from Grand to Tower Grove.
 Magnolia Place was opened in 1916, as was Shaw's Vandeventer Avenue Addition, north of the Garden.
-Gurney and Heger Courts were opened in 1922-23, followed in the latter years by the Shaw's Garden Subdivision, across Alfred Avenue from the west side of the Garden.
+Gurney and Heger Courts were opened in 1922–23, followed in the latter years by the Shaw's Garden Subdivision, across Alfred Avenue from the west side of the Garden.
 It had been under-developed Garden property prior to subdivision.

-In 1970 Shaw was doing relatively well, per capita income was close to the regional average and the neighborhood maintained high occupancy rates.
+In 1970, Shaw was doing relatively well, per capita income was close to the regional average and the neighborhood maintained high occupancy rates.
 Despite the strength of the neighborhood, macroeconomic and social changes in the 1970s resulted in challenges for the area.
 Population loss in the City of St. Louis, a declining regional population, and rapid suburbanization created pressures that resulted in Shaw experiencing declines on all indicators in the 1970s and 1980s.
 A particular challenge was the availability of mortgage and home improvement funds.
-For a period of time, Tower Grove Bank, a neighborhood-based institution, was the only bank that was willing to provide loans for the purchase or rehabilitation of older homes in the area (Don Burrus, personal communication, October 21, 2013).

 Community leaders, particularly from local Catholic churches, responded to the challenges Shaw faced.
 St. Margaret of Scotland Catholic Church had played an important role in the neighborhood since the late 1800s, operating a parochial school that served the Shaw neighborhood.
 St. Margaret's members played a leading role in forming block groups to improve public safety and ensure that resident concerns were being addressed fairly.

 Later, the Archdiocese awarded St. Margaret's with $250,000 in seed funding to identify city-owned, distressed properties to rehabilitate for rentals or for sale properties.
 The organization's name was eventually changed to the Shaw Neighborhood Housing Corporation (SNHC), and it emerged as the neighborhood's leader in attracting new development and marketing to potential residents.

 In 1975, the Shaw Neighborhood Improvement Association (SNIA) was formed to address some of the neighborhood's concerns.
 SNIA is governed by a Board of Directors, composed of elected representatives of each neighborhood block, designed to ensure that all residents had a voice in local decision-making.
 The SNIA served as the voice of the neighborhood, influencing aldermen and the City of St. Louis.
 In 1985, Shaw was designated as a Certified Local Historic District, helping to provide incentives for redevelopment and preservation in the neighborhood.

-The first Imo's Pizza was located at the corner of Thurman and Shaw Avenue and still functions as a bakery for the Roma Bakery Company and provides the famous thin crusts for area Imo's restaurants.
+The first Imo's Pizza was opened at the corner of Thurman and Shaw Avenue in 1964.